osrf/gazebo_tutorials/drcsim_launchfiles/tutorial.md

 # Setup

-We assume that you've already installed DRCSim 4.2 via the [installation instructions](http://gazebosim.org/tutorials/?tut=drcsim_install).
-If you have not installed DRCSim 4.2, you must upgrade before you can complete this tutorial.
+We assume that you've already installed DRCSim 4.2 or higher via the [installation instructions](http://gazebosim.org/tutorials/?tut=drcsim_install).
+If you have not installed a version of DRCSim greater than or equal to 4.2, you must upgrade before you can complete this tutorial.

 If you haven't done so, add the environment setup.sh files to your .bashrc.